Born: 1894, Ipswich.

 Sidney Adams, 4, born Ipswich.

-Robert is remembered on St Mary at Stoke Church Ipswich War Memorial.
+Robert is remembered on the war memorial at St. Mary at Stoke Church, Ipswich.

 SUFFOLK REGIMENT 7th (Service) Battalion: